Notobubon galbanum

 Flowering season:

-Plant-animal interactions: butterflies
+Plant-animal interactions: bees, butterflies

 Red list status: